 Use Case: Integrated

-With the second use case, users can connect with each other through a dedicated communication channel and share documents which are saved to a document management system.
+With the second use case, users can connect with each other through a dedicated communication channel and share documents that are saved to a document management system.
 Here, the sender can simply upload a document and create a group of recipients.
 Once the recipient downloads the document, it is validated automatically.
 Moreover, if there is a newer version of the document available, the recipient will be informed accordingly and will be provided with newer document versions.
 This use case offers more convenience to the sender and recipient than the first use case but is only suitable if the users are associated with each other and have constant communication, such as within an organization or between business partners.

 The central functions of the solution are to receive, return and validate metadata of a document exchange, which could be the document hash and a pointer to the document storage location and optionally track revisions of the document.
-The document itself is stored and transferred off-tangle, to save storage space, retain data confidentiality and increase the speed of transaction.
+The document itself is stored and transferred off-tangle, to save storage space, retain data confidentiality and increase the speed of transactions.
 Technically, the exchange of data is handled via IOTA Masked Authenticated Messaging (MAM) which provides channels that recipients can be on- and off-boarded to.

-- Architecture and hosting, depending on the number of parties using the tool, making it usable as one central open access platform or a company-owned platform
+- Architecture and hosting, depending on the number of parties using the tool, making it usable as one central open-access platform or a company-owned platform

-- Hashing and encryption of the documents which is essential to maintain security along developing standards
+- Hashing and encryption of the documents, which is essential to maintain security along developing standards

 To prove the feasibility of the concept, proof of concepts for each use case were built.
 The first use case was a web app for document upload, hashing and validation.
 The second one was an integrated solution comprising an interface with immediately accessible, and automatically verified documents of an integrated document storage.
 This proves that the same backend can handle a wide range of business scenarios that allow safe document transfer supported by the IOTA tangle.